dlint-py/dlint/README.md

 # Using

-Dlint uses `flake8` to perform its linting functionality which provides many useful features without re-inventing the wheel.
+Dlint builds on `flake8` to perform its linting.
+This provides many useful features without re-inventing the wheel.

 ## CLI